Frequently Asked Questions

 Has the environmental impact been considered?

-Although the Ford Road site is currently arable and pastural land, it is possible to, and there is a strong commitment from Norfolk Estate and the CLT to, minimise the impact of the development and advance the biodiversity of the area (more trees, protecting existing hedgerows, sustainable drainage), alongside new public spaces and improved walking and cycling routes for all to benefit from.
+The Ford Road site was arable and pastural land.
+Commitment from Norfolk Estate, Esquire Developments, the CLT and the community (The Greening Group) has minimised the impact of the development and advance the biodiversity of the area (more trees, protecting existing hedgerows, sustainable drainage), alongside new public spaces and improved walking and cycling routes for all to benefit from.

 We can see from the history of the housing developments in the 1930s and 1950s around Torton Hill that it is possible to allow the boundary of the historic town and still protect and enjoy all the things we value and enjoy.